yvann-ba/ComfyUI_Yvann-Nodes/README.md

 ---

-**You can find easily all my nodes in ComfyUI by 2x left click on mouse when you're on Comfy and type "yva" in the search box (:**
+You can find easily all my nodes in ComfyUI by 2x left click on mouse when you're on ComfyUI Canva and type "yva" in the search box

+---
+#### *Giving a ⭐ to this repo is the best way to support us (:*